-One fifth of Swiss households heat with heat pumps
+One-fifth of Swiss households use heat pumps

-Listening: One fifth of Swiss households heat with heat pumps
+Listening: One-fifth of Swiss households use heat pumps

 The proportion of heat pumps in Swiss households has increased fivefold since 2000.
 This is shown by the new building and housing statistics from the Federal Statistical Office (FSO), which were published on Monday.